Dru Drury

 Dru Drury (4 February 1725 – 15 January 1804) was a British collector of natural history specimens and an entomologist.
 He received specimens collected from across the world through a network of ship's officers and collectors including Henry Smeathman.
-His collections were utilized by many entomologists of his time to describe and name new species and he is best known for his book Illustrations of natural history which includes the names and descriptions of many insects, published in parts from 1770 to 1782 with most of the copperplate engravings done by Moses Harris.
+His collections were used by many entomologists of his time to describe and name new species and he is best known for his book Illustrations of Natural History which includes the names and descriptions of many insects, published in parts from 1770 to 1782 with most of the copperplate engravings done by Moses Harris.

 Life

 Dru Drury was born in Wood Street, London.
 His father, also Dru Drury, was a citizen, goldsmith and silversmith of the City of London.
 Drury's great-grandfather, William, Lord of the Manor of Colne, was Sheriff of Cambridgeshire in 1676.
 The Drury family traced back to a Thomas Drury, of Fincham, Norfolk, who died in 1545.
 Descendants of Dru Drury retained the status of citizen and goldsmith of the City of London until at least 1969.

 Drury apprenticed to his father in the Goldsmith's Company in 1739 and became a liveryman in 1751.
 In 1748 he married Esther, the daughter of his father's fourth wife from an earlier marriage to soapmaker John Pedley of London.
 Drury then inherited his father's business and became the owner of several freehold houses in London and Essex.
 By 1771 he was earning nearly £2000 a year and had amassed enough wealth to buy the entire stock of a fellow silversmith, Nathaniel Jeffreys.
 Despite his wealth, he was forced into bankruptcy in 1777 after he was cheated by two Yorkshire cutlers, William Tate and John Wheate.
 Assisted by Joseph Banks, John Fothergill, and other friends, he resumed business but retired in 1789 to devote all his time to entomology.
 Drury and his wife had three children, Mary, born 1749; William (who became a silversmith) born 1752; and Dru, born 1767.
 He spent his retirement between London and Broxbourne, Hertfordshire where he collected insect specimens.
 Around 1797 the family moved to Turnham Green but Drury began to face ill health starting with stones in his bladder.
 Other complications followed and he died in the home of his son in the Strand on 15 January 1804.
 He was buried at St. Martin-in-the-Fields on 21 January.